 The EU Regulation 261/2004 also establishes that in case of a cancellation of a flight the aircraft company shall pay the passenger concerned a proportionate compensation and refund him the price of the flight ticket.
 If the cancellation of the flight is due extraordinary circumstances which could not have been avoided even if all reasonable measures had been taken, the aircraft company shall pay no compensation but remains obliged to provide the passenger concerned with the proper assistance and refund them the price of the flight ticket, if the passenger decides on this option.

 29.1.
-In the case of package travel, the regulations on contractual liability shall not apply to services not included in the price of the package such as excursions, attendance at sports or cultural events, visits to exhibitions and museums, or any other similar events, that the consumer engages on a voluntary basis whilst on holiday.
+In the case of the travel package, the regulations on contractual liability shall not apply to services not included in the price of the package such as excursions, attendance at sports or cultural events, visits to exhibitions and museums, or any other similar events, that the consumer engages on a voluntary basis whilst on holiday.
 The agency shall indicate the consumer whether the services concerned are included in the package or should be engaged on a voluntary basis.

 29.2.
 If the agency is involved in the contracting of such services, it shall be liable according to the specific rules applicable to the contracts concerned.

 31.2.
-The agency must reply in written to such complains within a maximum of 30 days of receiving them.
+The agency must reply in written to such complaints within a maximum of 30 days of receiving them.

 31.3.
 The consumer and the agency may request mediation at this point by the competent authority or bodies accredited for this purpose to find a solution to the conflict that is satisfactory to both sides.